montastic/montastic-api-doc/README.md

 ## About Montastic API

-Montastic API allows 3rd party developers to build web, desktop, server applications or scripts that can communicate directly with Montastic.
-The communication is done by using RESTful HTTPS requests and XML responses.
+Montastic API is simplistic and very easy to use.
+Montastic API allows 3rd party developers to build web, desktop, and server applications or simple scripts that can communicate directly with the Montastic service.
+The communication is done by using `RESTful HTTPS` requests and `XML` responses.

-Learn about Montastic at www.montastic.com.
+ - Learn about Montastic at www.montastic.com.

 ## Authentication